dglassbrenner1/db_fraud_detection/README.md

 Le Borgne, Y.-A., et al. (2022). *Reproducible Machine Learning for Credit Card Fraud Detection – Practical Handbook*.
 Université Libre de Bruxelles.
 GitHub Repo

 ## Contributions
-Contributions, feedback, and discussions are welcome to improve the understanding and applications shared in this series.
+Contributions, feedback, and discussions are welcome to improve the understanding and applications shared in this repo.

 ## Contact
 Donna Glassbrenner, Ph.D.